tom-seddon/b2/doc/Building-on-Unix.md

 # Common prerequisites

-- [cmake](https://cmake.org/) version 3.20+ on the PATH (I built it from [the CMake github repo](https://github.com/Kitware/CMake))
-- [ninja](https://ninja-build.org/) (build from the [Ninja github repo](https://github.com/ninja-build/ninja), install from MacPorts, etc.)
 - Python 3.x

 # macOS prerequisites

-- Xcode
+- Xcode and its command line tools

-## Additional prerequisites for video writing
+Suitable versions of cmake and ninja are available from MacPorts:

+    sudo port install cmake
+	sudo port install ninja

-These are optional. b2 will build without them, but video writing won't be available.
+You can optionally install the FFmpeg libs - b2 will build without these, but compressed video writing won't be available.
+Suitable versions are available from MacPorts:

-- FFmpeg libs (should work with FFmpeg 4 or above)

-Yuu can get these from MacPorts or Homebrew.
+    sudo port install ffmpeg-devel

+It is also possible to build b2 with Homebrew.
+See the GitHub Actions workflow.

 # Linux prerequisites

 - gcc and g++, or clang

+The dependencies can be installed via apt.
+Ubuntu 24 will install suitable versions of the packages mentioned.

-Additional apt package dependencies can be installed with:
+Required dependencies can be installed with:

-    sudo apt-get -y install libcurl4-openssl-dev libgl1-mesa-dev libglvnd-dev libgtk2.0-dev libpulse-dev uuid-dev libsdl2-dev libuv1-dev
+    sudo apt-get -y install libcurl4-openssl-dev libgl1-mesa-dev libglvnd-dev libgtk2.0-dev libpulse-dev uuid-dev libsdl2-dev libuv1-dev cmake ninja-build

-b2 should build with any version of SDL2, the newer the better!

-SDL 2.0.16 or later will give slightly better-quality results from `File` > `Save screenshot` when the `Correct aspect ratio` option is ticked.
+(SDL 2.0.16 or later will give slightly better-quality results from `File` > `Save screenshot` when the `Correct aspect ratio` option is ticked.)

-## Additional prerequisites for video writing
+Optional dependencies for compressed video writing can be installed

-These are optional. b2 will build without them, but video writing won't be available.

-- `libx264-dev` apt package
-- `FFmpeg` libs: libavcodec 58+, libavformat 58+, libavutil 56+,
-  libswresample 3+, libswscale 5+ (this corresponds to FFmpeg 4 or later)

-FFmpeg is easy enough to build from the [the FFmpeg github repo](https://github.com/FFmpeg/FFmpeg) if the package manager version doesn't suit.
+with:

+	sudo apt-get -y install libswresample-dev libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libx264-dev

 # Building